This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Christ Church.
 Originally built by the Dutch in 1753, it became Anglican.
 The roof beams are one long timber, the pews hand carved (with caned seats) and gorgeous stained glass in a geometric pattern.

 Stadthuys.
 Originally a Dutch town hall, built in the 1650s, it was also the administration for the English until 1979.
-The 4-story building is now a history, ethnography and literature museum with lots of reading on big story boards.
+The 4-story building is now a history, ethnography and literature museum with lots of reading on big storyboards.
 20 R

 House of Museums.
 Shows memorabilia from local businesses and industries – pharmacy, cinema, hair salon, plastic manufacturing and old houses.
 20 R

 Straits Chinese Jewellery Museum displays the furniture and jewellery of the Peranakan culture.
-It is housed in a heritage house building that used to be a house of a prominent Peranakan Chinese and has two open-space courtyards.
+It is housed in a heritage house building that used to be the house of a prominent Peranakan Chinese and has two open-space courtyards.
 18R

-Collections range from brooches, shoes and porcelain to rings influenced by Chinese design and motifs and created by Chinese, Indian and Sri Lankan craftsmen along with their jewelry making equipment and the lifestyle gallery.
+Collections range from brooches, shoes and porcelain to rings influenced by Chinese design and motifs and created by Chinese, Indian and Sri Lankan craftsmen along with their jewelry-making equipment and the lifestyle gallery.

 Maritime Museum.
 Has a small destroyer and guns in the yard and the usual maritime museum stuff of boat models, photos, weapons and charts.
 Across the road is the Samudera (Flor del La Mar), a Portuguese ship built in 1511, it sank in 1512 on its way to Portugal.
 This is a replica.
 20 R